Background study of the AMoRE-pilot experiment: Results and Discussions

 The resulting background models overlaid with the measured spectra for all three configurations are shown in Fig.~\ref{fig:run5MCfitto4}, and the fitted radioactivities and their ratios to the initial estimations are shown in Table~\ref{tab_fit_conf}.
-The fitted activities from a source were consistent between configurations, and agreed well the radioassay results, in general.
-The thorium activities in rock was fitted at smaller values than the initial estimation.
-Air-radon was found to be 30-40\% higher than the independent measurement in the neighboring room.
-This was reasonable since the air flow could be different between the laboratory rooms.
+Activities of all decay chains for the pin connector in Config-1 fit about half of the initial estimation, but the ratios between the chains were more consistent than the given constraints given by uncertainty levels of HPGe measurements.
+We interpreted this was mainly due to imperfact location of this pin connector component in the simulation which could cause a large uncertainty.
+The Air-radon component were fitted to be about 50\% higher than the independent measurement in the neighboring room.
+This was acceptable since the air flow could be different between the laboratory rooms.
 The \Co~component was found to become smaller in config-3, indicating there could be other significant source components than OVC but they could not be identified in this study.

-In the energy range 1.0-2.8 MeV, dominant sources of background were \tnbb, rock-$\gamma$'s, and air-radon for all configurations.
-Particularly in config-1, near crystal components represented by the pin-connectors also possessed a large portion of background.
-After removing these near components for configs-2 and 3, the background rate from them were reduced by two orders of magnitudes.
-Reduction of the 2.6 MeV $\gamma$ peak in configs-2 and 3 was also explained by the removal of the near components.